mp-extras/SURENOO_GUITION_W5_ROUND/README.md

 ### DAC/Headphones

-The PCM5100 stereo I2S DAC only requires the built-in I2S class.
-There are no programmable options other than the "soft mute" function controlled by the `Pin.board.DAC_XSMT` pin.
-The `make_speaker()` function sets this pin to 1 (high) before creating the I2S instance:
+The PCM5100 stereo I2S DAC only requires the built-in I2S class, with no programmable options other than the "soft mute" function controlled by the `Pin.board.DAC_XSMT` pin.
+The `make_speaker()` function sets this pin to 1 before creating the I2S instance:

 ``` python
 from machine import Pin, I2S